waztedll/Installation/README.md

 The system has been installed, run: sudo pacman -Syu

--You need refresh to keys:
+-If you need refresh to keys:

 - sudo pacman -S archlinux-keyring
 - sudo pacman-key --list-keys bretti@i--b.com